christianshub/dll-injector/README.md

 ## Setup

 1. Compile the source code
-2. Run it one time - a folder and config.ini prototype should be created on your desktop.
+2. Run it one time - a folder and a `config.ini` file should be created on your desktop.
-3. Navigate to Desktop/Injector/config.ini and open it.
+3. Navigate to `Desktop/Injector/config.ini`.
-4. Fill in info about your payload path
+4. Fill in info about your payload path.
 5. Fill in info about your target process' window name.
-6. Execute Remote-DLL-Injector.exe
+6. Execute Remote-DLL-Injector.exe.

 ## Snapshots